Trophime/salomeTools/doc/src/write_command.rst

 ========================================================

 The *runner* variable is an python instance of *Sat* class.
-It gives access to *runner.cfg* which is the data model defined from all *configuration pyconf files* of salomeTools
+It gives access to *runner.getConfig()* which is the data model defined from all *configuration pyconf files* of salomeTools
 For example, *runner.cfg.APPLICATION.workdir*
 contains the root directory of the current application.